syncfusion-content/windowsforms-docs/WindowsForms/gradientpanel/Getting-Started.md

 The following steps guide you how to create a gradient panel programmatically.

-1. Create a C# or VB application via Visual Studio.
+1) Create a C# or VB application via Visual Studio.

-2. Add the following assembly reference to the project:
+2) Add the following assembly reference to the project:

 * Syncfusion.Shared.Base

+3) Include the required namespace.

+{% tabs %}
+{% highlight C# %}

+using Syncfusion.Windows.Forms.Tools;

+{% endhighlight %}
+{% highlight VB %}

+ImportsÂ Syncfusion.Windows.Forms.Tools

+{% endhighlight %}
+{% endtabs %}

-3. Create an instance of **GradientPanel** control, and add it to the form.
+4) Create an instance of [GradientPanel](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.GradientPanel.html) control, and add it to the form.

 {% tabs %}
 {% highlight c# %}